vsilent/smarty-bot/README.md

 SmartyBot
 ==========

-SmartyBot is a personal bot which is aimed to organize well small python scripts and execute them easy.
+SmartyBot is a xmpp (gtalk) bot written in python plus 0MQ lib.
 <br>

 It is also for those who just started to learn programming in Python.<br>
-For now it is just a very simple chat bot which can interpret some natural language commands into python script execution.
+For now it is just a very simple chat bot which can execute natural language commands.
-In the future it is going to be more than just a chat bot but transform natural language commands into real actions ( turn on lights, making coffee :) ) . <br>
+In the future it is going to be more than just a chat bot but execute natural language commands into real actions ( turn on lights, make coffee, open door, remind me etc. ) . <br>

-This is not a ready for use product, it is still under development!<br><br>

-Some more detailed info can be found at http://www.smartybot.com in russian language.<br>

-For more questions write to < support at smartybot.com >
+Plugins of other python bots out there can be imported easily and be organized nicely.

 Installation